 Above we touched on the aspects of estrogen that may aid in joint relief, it works as an anti-inflammatory, it works in helping to rebuild cartilage.
 The problem with estrogen is that it does not appear consistent as a joint pain remedy.

 A November 2018 study in the journal Menopause (16) examined the role of estrogen replacement in helping relieve joint pain in post-menopausal women.
 Again we discuss the controversy in the benefits of estrogen replacement when it comes to managing joint pain.
 As already discussed, some research suggests that estrogen replacement is beneficial in relieving joint pain symptoms, other research suggests a non-beneficial effect.
 It is this controversy that the researchers wanted to explore.

 These are the learning point findings of this study:

 - A total of 10,739 postmenopausal women who have had a hysterectomy were randomized to receive daily oral conjugated equine estrogens (0.625 mg/d) or a matching placebo.

-- The frequency and severity of joint pain and joint swelling were assessed by questionnaire in all participants at entry of participating in the study and at one year.
+- The frequency and severity of joint pain and joint swelling were assessed by questionnaire in all participants at the entry of participation in the study and at one year.
 A smaller group of patients continued to be monitored at three years and six years.

 - At the start of the study participation, joint pain and joint swelling were closely comparable in the estrogen group and the placebo groups (about 77% with joint pain and 40% with joint swelling).

 - After 1 year, joint pain frequency was significantly lower in the estrogen-alone group compared with the placebo group, as was joint pain severity, and the difference in pain between randomization groups persisted through year 3.

 - However, joint swelling frequency was higher in the estrogen-alone group.
 Adherence-adjusted analyses strengthen estrogen’s association with reduced joint pain but attenuate estrogen’s association with increased joint swelling.

 So what is happening here?

 “The current findings suggest that estrogen-alone use in postmenopausal women results in a modest but sustained reduction in the frequency of joint pain.”
 The research also points out that the estrogen can make joint swelling worse?